StefanoAnzolut/business-guide/source/integrations/google.rst

 ==================================================

 ..
 NOTE::
- **Skribble Electronic Signature plug-in is available with Skribble Business.** If you haven’t set up Skribble Business yet, you can do it on my.skribble.com.
+ Skribble Electronic Signature plug-in is only available with Skribble Business.
+If you haven’t set up Skribble Business yet, you can do it on my.skribble.com.
 Check our `guide`_ for help.

   .. _guide: https://docs.skribble.com/business-admin/quickstart/upgrade